Sijr73/GBASolver/README.md

 ---

-## Quick Start: Running GBApp via Docker
+##  Running GBApp locally via Docker

 These instructions let you build and run the GBApp Docker container on your local machine.